Devlore: Device Interrupt Protection for Confidential VMs: Introduction

-Arm CCA-based VMs executing in the realm world might need access to integrated devices on both consumer devices and the cloud.
+Arm CCA-based \cvms executing in the realm world may need access to integrated devices on both consumer devices and the cloud.
 For example, to use a keypad or biometric sensor to perform authentication or to use an integrated GPU for computation on sensitive data in the cloud.
-However, CCA does not allow any devices access to VM memory.
-One approach to allow VMs to access devices is to create a shared encrypted memory that is maintained in the normal world.
-However, this is an undesirable solution due to unavailability of encryption engines in integrated devices, required changes to device drivers, and the performance overhead due to the necessary memory copies.

-To this end, we present \codename---a CCA-based design that allows VMs to directly access integrated devices. \codename allows devices and VMs to directly access each others memory but ensures that such access does not compromise the VM's confidentiality or integrity. \codename extends the use of GPTs to attach devices to VMs.
-It then uses a second GPT to stop the untrusted software outside the VM from accessing the device.
-However, this approach is not sufficient for all devices and incurs large overheads if applied blindly.
-Device accesses can range from purely memory-mapped IO, to full-fledged DMA, to fine-grained memory-mapped IO and context-based views of the device state. \codename caters to device-specific needs by using the two-GPT approach only when necessary and augments it with DMA-protection for devices that need it.
-Our two-GPT memory isolation ensures security while preserving performance.

-Next, we show that device memory isolation is not enough to guarantee confidential computing.
-An attacker can abuse interrupts (e.g., inject, reorder, drop) to corrupt benign device drivers executing in VMs.
-To this end, we propose a novel interrupt isolation design that isolates both physical and virtual interrupts without any software changes to existing OSes and drivers.
-Our insight is to delegate the interrupt management and delivery to the untrusted hypervisor while the trusted software checks if the hypervisor misbehaves.
-This approach minimizes software changes, but may incur large overheads if applied blindly to all devices on the platform.
-To address this, \codename allows configurable isolation for cases where interrupt isolation may not be necessary, just memory isolation is sufficient (e.g., device uses polling instead of interrupts). \codename adapts a suitable isolation based on each interrupt ID registered by the device attached to the VM.
+However, CCA prohibits devices from accessing \cvm memory.
+Several recent works address this gap by allowing devices and \cvms to directly access each others' memory.
+They enforce memory isolation guarantees to ensure that device access does not compromise the \cvm confidentiality or integrity~\cite{cage, acai, portal}.
+On the other hand, recent works have also shown that interrupt injection attacks from a malicious hypervisor can compromise the \cvm execution~\cite{heckler-usenix,wesee-oakland}.

+To address this gap, we aim to enforce interrupt isolation---malicious interrupts injected by the attacker are never delivered to the CVMs, while ensuring that benign device interrupts are delivered correctly.
+Interrupt isolation presents challenges that are different from device memory isolation.
+For memory isolation, each device belongs to exactly one \cvm.
+So, once the device is attached via memory setup, the hardware enforces the isolation without further software intervention.
+In contrast, the interrupt controller and its state is one resource that needs to be shared and multiplexed between the hypervisor and all the \cvms.
+Further, we not only need to isolate the interrupt \config but also runtime delivery and acknowledgment.